 You can adjust it to any size

-Another thing that stands out with this machine is that you can set the height of the chin up bar.
+Another thing that stands out with this machine is that you can set the height of the chin-up bar.
 It slides up and down and can be set to several fixed positions.
-If you struggle with full regular chin up bars before, this means you can find your idea height without straining.
+If you struggle with full regular chin-up bars before, this means you can find your ideal height without straining.

 On the downside